Cash Cab (Canadian game show)

 Cash Cab is a Canadian game show produced by Castlewood Productions that began airing on September 10, 2008 on Discovery Channel and Discovery HD.
 It is hosted by comedian Adam Growe.
 The game show airs in Canada instead of the American version of the series, which airs on the affiliated US Discovery Channel network.
 Cash Cab is the English version of the Cash Cab franchise available in Canada; the French version is called Taxi Payant, and airs on V.

+In 2023, it was announced that the series would be revived as Cash Cab Music, hosted by Growe.
+The show premiered in 2024 on AXS TV in the United States and on Game TV in Canada.

 Game show

 The game show features rounds like "Shout Outs", "Red Light Challenges", and the "Double or Nothing" Video Bonus option at the end of each game.
 However, the Canadian version differs in its heavier focus on questions of science, technology, nature and adventure, as opposed to purely general knowledge.
 Regular questions are worth $25, $50, $100; while Red Light Challenge questions are worth $75.
 In the second season, a third "lifeline" was added: when contestants reach the $100 questions, they have the option to "swap out" a question, and the Cash Cab dispatcher will give them a new question.

 In the Cash Cab Vancouver season, a bridge bonus was added, which doubles the score for the current question once per session.
 After returning to Toronto, a high five bonus was added, which doubles the score for the fifth correct answer in a row.

 The 8th season and last season of Cash Cab aired in 2015, which features a new "Triple Play" component, where contestants have a chance to triple their winnings if they go for the Video Bonus Question, and only if they arrive at their destination strike-free.

 Over 200 episodes have been completed, plus a one-hour special.
 All episodes of Cash Cab were shot in Canadian cities, with all but 1 season of 26 episodes filmed in downtown Toronto.
 Season 5 was shot in Vancouver in the summer of 2011.

-The cab used is a Toyota Sienna minivan.
+The cab used is a facelifted XL20 Toyota Sienna minivan.